rodrigopinto/facebook-feed-motivation/README.md

 facebook-feed-motivation
 ========================

-Facebook Feed Motivation is a Chrome Extension that replace facebook feed by motivational phrase.
+Facebook Feed Motivation is a Chrome Extension that replace facebook feed by interesting quotes.

 ## Load the extension